 lacI- —Constitutive Expression of the lac Operon

 To gain an appreciation of the genetics involved in lac operon regulation, let us focus on the experiment that determined the function of the lacI gene product, which we now know makes the lac repressor protein.

-François Jacob and Jacques Monod identified a mutant strain of E. coli that they named lacI-.
+When François Jacob and Jacques Monod first started studying lactose metabolism, they identified a mutant strain of E. coli that they named lacI-.
 In this lacI- mutant strain, the enzymes involved in lactose metabolism were always produced, even in the absence of lactose.
 Thus, the lacI- mutation is a constitutive mutation producing constitutive expression of the lac operon.
 How could this phenotype be explained?

 Jacob and Monod suggested that the lacI- constitutive phenotype could be explained in two ways:

-- The lacI- mutation produces a defective protein that activates transcription under all environmental conditions (constitutive activator hypothesis).
+- The lacI- mutation produces a defective protein that activates transcription in all environmental conditions (constitutive activator hypothesis).

 - The lacI- mutation produces a defective protein that fails to inhibit transcription (defective repressor hypothesis).